microsoft871/DXUT/README.md

 ## Notices

 *This project is 'archived'.
-It is still available for use for legacy projects, but use of it for new projects is not recommended.*
+It is still available for use for legacy projects, but the use of it for new projects is not recommended.*

 All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).